iisys-sns/vad/README.md

 ## TODOs

+* [ ] Add type hinting for command line arguments.
+* [ ] Bundling of all functions in a platform class that use the operating system or the environment.
 * [ ] Support adding external peers with `vad add`
 * [ ] Add `--static-exit` to up command.
 It will remember the exit after an up and use until down.
 * [ ] Integration testing with Vagrant